tyler-lloyd/kwg/README.md

 ## About

-kwg, pronounce "[korg](https://marvelcinematicuniverse.fandom.com/wiki/Korg)", is a tool for deploying and configuring a WireGuard server inside a Kubernetes cluster.
+[kwg](https://marvelcinematicuniverse.fandom.com/wiki/Korg) is a utility for deploying and configuring a WireGuard server inside a Kubernetes cluster.
 The wg server will act as a subnet router to the rest of the cluster so peers can have direct access to pods and services without exposing them publicly.

 It can be used as an alternative to `kubectl port-forward` or just as a way to access k8s pods through an encrypted tunnel.